SAP-samples/btp-resource-consumption-monitor/README.md

 ## Architecture
 ![BTP Architecture](./btprc-architecture.png)

+## Recurring Jobs
+The application creates multiple jobs via the Job Scheduling Service: daily jobs to retrieve the consumption information for that day and monthly jobs to retrieve consumption information from past months.
+In its default configuration, the daily job will run every 3 hours.
+Typically the Usage Data Management API provides new data points around 6am UTC but this can vary.

 ## Switching Global Accounts
 The application can be connected to a different Global Account to monitor that consumption instead of the Global Account where the application is deployed in (default).